SEO FAQs For Bloggers – Ace The Optimization Process – II

 What is a Google featured snippet?

-Did you ever see those truly standing out boxes with an answer to your query on SERPs?
+Did you ever see those truly standing out boxes on search result pages, with an answer to your query on SERPs?

 The world calls them featured Snippets.